amitxv/PC-Tuning/docs/configure-nvidia.md

 - Texture filtering - Quality - High performance

-- Threaded Optimization - [offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html).
+- Threaded Optimization - offloads GPU-related processing tasks on the CPU ([1](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html)).
 It usually hurts frame pacing as it takes CPU time away from your real-time application.
 You should also determine whether you are already CPU bottlenecked if you do choose to enable the setting

 - Ensure that settings aren't being overridden for programs in the ``Program Settings`` tab, such as Image Sharpening for some EAC games